calcuis/quiz-compiler/README.md

 - Reverse option order randomly (if the last option is not 'All of the above').
 - Log user's response in a text file (results.txt).
 - Implement time limit/restriction (two minutes for each question).
-- Add `Quit` button to terminate the game anytime.
+- Add `Quit` button to terminate the game anytime peacefully.

 **Game:** Quiz